ajay2112/MedicalBot/FrontEnd/FrontEnd/README.md

 ## Description:
 * A chat app made by Flutter and Firebase.
-* Support login with google account, chat with any user, send text, image and sticker, update avatar and profile.
+* Just an interface between the Bot and the user (or) The Doctor and the user

 ## Screenshot: